shaiiyaa/MEAN_GroceryStore_2022/readme.md

-Online responsive grocery store based on Angular, NodeJS, ExpressJS and MongoDB.
+# Online responsive grocery store based on Angular, NodeJS, ExpressJS and MongoDB.<br>
-Login advanced features like front and back end authentication with JWT.
+## Login advanced features like front and back end authentication with JWT.<br>

-Writen with TypeScript, Using Redux, MaterialUI design.
+## Writen with TypeScript, Using Redux, MaterialUI design.